This Day In Writing History

 Two years after the publication of Omeros, Derek Wolcott won the Nobel Prize in Literature, which made him the first Caribbean writer to win a Nobel Prize.
 Most recently, he has served as scholar-in-residence at the University of Alberta and professor of poetry at the University of Essex in the United Kingdom.

 Wolcott has written over twenty poetry collections and two dozen plays.
-His most recent poetry collection, White Egrets, was published in 2010; his latest play, Moon-Child, came out in 2011.
+His most recent poetry collection, White Egrets, was published in 2010; his latest play, O Starry Starry Night, came out last year.

 Quote Of The Day

 "The time will come when, with elation, you will greet yourself at your own door, in your own mirror, and each will smile at the other's welcome, and say, sit here.
 Eat.
 You will love again the stranger who was your self.
 Give wine.
 Give bread.
 Give back your heart to itself, to the stranger who has loved you all your life, whom you ignored for another, who knows you by heart.
 Take down the love letters from the bookshelf, the photographs, the desperate notes, peel your own images from the mirror.
 Sit.
 Feast on your life." - Derek Wolcott